 8Cr14MoV is a stainless steel with a chromium content of around 14% and therefore offers excellent corrosion resistance.
 Blades made from this steel can be used in damp, wet, and marine environments without worrying about stains or rust.

 Because of this property, this steel is preferred for making kitchen and EDC knives.
-To further increase its corrosion resistance, care and maintenance are essential with regular use.
+To further increase its corrosion resistance, care and maintenance is essential with regular use.
 At the very least, the blade should be cleaned and dried after use.

 3. Wear resistance